meabhishek06/docker-compose-nginx/README.md

 This is a static HTML and CSS webpage hosted on nginx using docker-compose.
 Steps to run this
 just clone this repository
-change the working directory to the directory repository clonned then just run one command docker-compose up now open website with the ip of your vm
+change the working directory to the directory repository clonned (here dockernnginix) then just run one command docker-compose up now open website with the ip of your vm